9 Cardio Home Exercises That Don’t Involve RunningArticle posted in: Fitness

 7. Mountain Climbers

-- Get into a plank position, hands evenly spaced apart, right under the shoulders.
+- Get into a push-up position, with your arms straight and hands directly under your shoulders.

 - Change it up: Get an oblique workout by driving your right knee to your left shoulder and left knee to right shoulder.